charlesvill/ObsidianVault/Computer Science/Networking/Networking Basics.md

 	- separate from a host's IP address and unique to the ethernet network.
 - by convention, a ethenet network is usually an internet subnet. meaning its connected in some way to the broader interweb.
 - Additionally, if you for example have two different ethernet networks with a host attached to both, you cannot directly transfer a frame (data with wrappers for origin and destination MAC addresses) from one ethernet network to another. you need a ehternet bridge or router to bring it out of the current network and interface with the other ethernet network.
+	- this behavior described is exactly behavior that happens in the internet